Sheldon-Lloyd/Cyber.Beast/comic/max/readme.md

 Bursun is angry at what Spike did it seems like he will save everyone but he instead decide to place everyone in the collective consciousness stating that humans cannot be trusted to be left to their own vices

+Burun realizes that his sister was right that Citizens and Cybervators can never coexist

 Bursun finds it funny that Cybervators are still slaves essentially slaves to a pedestal

 Bursun: I know you're used to fighting people superior to you in strength but I don't think you fully understand the extent of my power/But you shouldn't underestimate my power